oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 | Time to complete                  | 1 hour

 ## Purpose
-The purpose of this tutorial is implement a high-performance streaming IO design using oneAPI.
+The purpose of this tutorial is to implement a high-performance streaming IO design using oneAPI.
 In this reference design, we implement an MVDR-beamforming algorithm using oneAPI.
 More details on the algorithm can be found in the [Additional Design Information](#additional-design-information) Section.

 ## Key Implementation Details
 This reference design code sample leverages concepts that are discussed in the following FPGA tutorials: